MrStark-XD/Edu-Mail-Generator/README.md

 - Added Undetectable Chrome to easily verify recaptcha(No more boring and long verification), just install chrome/chromium on your machine and select chrome_undetected in setup.py and run the bot :)

-Currently this bot can create 20 Different Clg edu mails.

 ## Only For Educational Purpose ##
 ## ***Requirements***